-- Veritas InfoScale 7.4.2 is installed. - The Enterprise edition of any supported Oracle version is installed. - The VRTSfssdk RPM is manually installed. - Run the asm2vxfs.pl script, which is located in the /opt/VRTSfssdk/<Veritas InfoScale Version>/src/utils/asm2vxfs/ directory. - The free space of the VxFS file system must be as large as the size of the source database. - If the target is different from the source, the hardware architecture and the database version on the target must be the same as the source.
+- Veritas InfoScale 8.0 is installed. - The Enterprise edition of any supported Oracle version is installed. - The VRTSfssdk RPM is manually installed. - Run the asm2vxfs.pl script, which is located in the /opt/VRTSfssdk/InfoScaleVersion/src/utils/asm2vxfs/ directory. - The free space of the VxFS file system must be as large as the size of the source database. - If the target is different from the source, the hardware architecture and the database version on the target must be the same as the source.
 The directory structure of ORACLE HOME on source and target system must be same and if GRID is present, then the similar directory structure is applicable for GRID HOME.
-The directory structure has same permission, ownership and the group membership. - The size of the source database must not change until the migration is complete. - The following configuration files the there and listener or a must not be modified during the migration process.
+The directory structure has same permission, ownership and the group membership. - The size of the source database must not change until the migration is complete. - The following configuration files tnsnames.ora and listener.ora must not be modified during the migration process.
 If the source and target systems are different, then the listener.ora file of the source database can be modified. - The following parameters must not be modified during the migration: